Harika-SVL/Git/notes.md

 ## Remote Repository

-* Git Remote Repository is any folder on any server
+* Git Remote Repository is a folder on any server
-* To make Git Remote accessible, generally two protocols are widely used
+* To make `Git Remote`` accessible, generally two protocols are widely used :
    * http(s)
    * ssh
-* There are many popular Git Repositories which are available for free.
-* Today lets get started with GitHub
+* Today let's get started with GitHub
   * Create an account in GitHub

   [Refer Here : https://github.com/ ]